MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/10-LAB_SC_100_Lab1_Ex3_Secure_Infrastructure.md

 Based on the recommendation you can start to secure the resource and assign security policies e.g. NIST SP 800-53 Rev.5 to ensure that the resources of Tailwind traders comply with our compliance regulations.

 1. You should still be logged into the Azure portal **https://portal.azure.com**.
-2. Open Defender for Cloud expand **Management** and select **Enviroment settings**.
+2. Open Defender for Cloud expand **Management** and select **Environment settings**.
 3. Select **Expand all**.
 4. Select the ellipses (...) next to the subscription and select **Edit settings**.
 5. Select **Security policies** in the navigation menu on the left.
 The list might take a while to load.
 6. Search for **NIST SP 800-53 Rev. 5**.
 Change the status slider to **On**.
 7. Go back to Defender for Cloud and select **Regulatory compliance**.

-Due to limitation off the lab enivroment, you are not able to see the resources as well as the compliance recommendations.
+Due to limitation off the lab enivronment, you are not able to see the resources as well as the compliance recommendations.
 It takes a while until the deployed resources are visible in Defender for Cloud.

 In the Regulatory compliance dashboard you can now review any failing assessments that appear in the dashboard to understand the details of the recommendations.
 By continuously assessing resources against these controls, Defender for Cloud identifies issues that may hinder achieving specific compliance certifications.
 Maintaining regulatory compliance is crucial for safeguarding your organization’s data and ensuring a secure cloud environment.